UPDATED: Paddlefest participants cautioned on invasives

 $1 for the first 4 weeks*

-The event is scheduled for Friday, Saturday and Sunday at the Brandon Riverbank Discovery Centre.
+The event is scheduled for Friday and Saturday at the Brandon Riverbank Discovery Centre.
 It will draw an anticipated 100 canoes, kayaks and standup paddle boards, said Riverbank executive director Dean Hammond.

 The culmination of the event on Saturday evening is called Brandon 100, with the goal of having that many boats on the river at about 7 p.m. to watch the sun set.

-“We hope that the paddling community will police themselves,” Hammond said.
-“But we remind people to clean, drain and dry their boats before transporting them between bodies of water.”
+“We hope that the paddling community will police themselves,” Hammond said, adding, “but we remind people to clean, drain, and dry their boats before transporting them between bodies of water.

 Paddlers also need to be aware that if they move their water craft out of a body of water in a provincial control zone to another lake or river, they must go through a decontamination process.

-A control zone is an area where the presence of an aquatic invasive species such as zebra mussels has been confirmed.
+A control zone is an area in the province where the presence of an aquatic invasive species including zebra mussels has been confirmed.

-Control zones include Lake Winnipeg, Lake Manitoba, the Red River north of the U.S. border and the Assiniboine River from the Portage la Prairie control structure to its confluence with the Red River.
+A portion of the Assiniboine River is also in a control zone, below the Portage la Prairie control structure to its confluence with Red River.

-Zebra mussel larvae were found in the Assiniboine River late last year at the Brandon Generating Station, located on the south bank of the river about six kilometres east of First Street.
+Zebra mussel larvae were found in the Assiniboine River late last year at the Brandon Generating Station, which is on the south bank of the Assiniboine River about six kilometers east of First Street.

 Still, Brandon Mayor Jeff Fawcett said paddlers need to be mindful if they are switching bodies of water, no matter how long it may have been between outings.